-Statistical power to detect the index of moderated mediation is difficult to approximate (Bakker et al., 2016).
-While there are a variety of packages and tools available to do sample size planning in mediation and moderation separately (Kenny, 2017; Schoemann et al., 2017; Zhang & Wang, 2013; Zhang & Yuan, 2018), there is only one tool we know of that conducts power analysis for the index of moderated mediation.
-Power analysis for the index of moderated mediation for Models 7 and 14 is available in the R package pwr2ppl (Aberson, 2019).
-Currently, for models other than 7 and 14, there are no tools available to conduct power analysis for the index of moderated mediation.
-WebPower calculates power or the conditional indirect effect and for the moderation on a specific path (Zhang & Yuan, 2018), but not the index of moderated mediation, which is the parameter of primary interest.
-Statistical power analysis for moderated mediation is complex but still an important step in study planning.
-This study aims to provide guidance about the impact of model specification on power and thus how the selection of a model should impact sample size planning.

-Appendix A) found that the median sample size used for moderated mediation was 285.
+Statistical power to detect the index of moderated mediation is difficult to approximate given the complexity of these models (Bakker, Hartgerink, Wicherts, & van der Maas, 2016).
+While there are a variety of packages and tools available to sample size planning in mediation and moderation separately (Zhang & Yuan, 2018; Schoemann, Boulton, & Short, 2017; Zhang & Wang, 2013; Kenny, 2017), there is only one tool we know of which conducts power analysis for any moderated mediation models.
+Power analysis for moderated mediation Models 7 and 14 are available in the R package pwr2ppl (Aberson, 2019b).
+In this package, the researcher must specify many parameters to calculate power for the index of moderated mediation.
+For example, to determine power to detect the index analyses tend to be underpowered in psychology research.
+Our systematic review (see Appendix A) found that the median sample size used for moderated mediation was 285.
 This median sample size is larger than those found in mediation (Fritz & MacKinnon, 2007), but still not large enough to detect even medium effects in mediation only.
 More complex models (e.g., moderated mediation) likely require larger sample sizes than less complex models.
 However, if researchers do not select their model a priori and plan their sample size accordingly, we may see similar sample sizes used across different models.
 In the systematic review, the most complex model we examined (Model 59) had the highest median sample size of 363 (but not the highest of all models).
 Otherwise, there were no other clear connections between sample size and model complexity.
 This suggests that researchers may not be accounting for model complexity in their sample size planning.